-Neighbors Only Open House
+Attract Potential Sellers with Neighbors Only Open Houses

 Whodathunkit!
 An Open House can help agents win more listings?
 When agents have an Open House in a community that they’ve been focusing on getting more listings in (especially their geo-farm) an added neighbors-only Open House event can boost listing prospecting activities.